automateyournetwork/merlin3d/README.md

 ![Blender Preferences](images/install_an02.png)

+# Examples:

+## Management Input / Output Rates

-6. Open the Blender File
+1. Open the Blender File

 ![Open Blender](images/openblenderfile.png)

 Browse to Mgmt0_IO.blend

-7. Connect the VPN to DevNet if you have not already done so
+2. Connect the VPN to DevNet if you have not already done so

-8. Ensure Docker Desktop is running
+3. Ensure Docker Desktop is running

-9. In WSL Ubuntu docker-compose up Mgmt0_IO_Graphs
+4. In WSL Ubuntu docker-compose up Mgmt0_IO_Graphs

 ```console